casdoor/casdoor-website/docs/integration/java/RuoYi.md

     }
 }
 ```
-6. In fact we just need change the parameter we send to back-end and delete the function we don't need, we don't change else.
+6. In fact, we just need to change the parameter we send to back-end and delete the function we don't need, we don't need to change anything else.
 ![handleLogin](/img/RuoYi-Cloud_handleLogin.png)
 ![Login](/img/RuoYi-Cloud_Login.png)
 ![login](/img/RuoYi-Cloud_login2.png)